Are You Training Hard Enough? A Guide to Intensity and RPE for Real Results

 Conclusion: Intensity is a Skill

 Learning to train with the right intensity is a skill.
-It requires you to be honest with yourself and to learn the difference between discomfort and true failure.
-Integrating RPE into your fitness routine is the most effective tool for developing this skill.
+It requires you to be honest with yourself and learn the difference between mental discomfort and true muscular failure.
+Integrating the RPE scale into your routine is the most effective tool for developing this 'auto-regulation' skill.